 Any process in salesforce follows the order mentioned below.
 Salesforce always executes validation rules first, which are followed by Assignment rule then auto-response, and then workflow rules followed by escalation rules.

 - Auto-response rules

 - Workflow rules

 - Escalation rules

-Thats all for Approval Process in Salesforce.
-If you need to refer previous sessions, please find below the index.
+That’s all for the Approval Process in Salesforce.
+If you need to refer to previous sessions, please find below the index.

 - Introduction to Cloud Computing (Salesforce.com and Force.com)

 - Overview of Database Concepts (Salesforce.com)

 - Object Relationships and Formula Field in Salesforce